6:15am PT by Lesley Goldberg, Aaron Couch

 The platform, in the works since August 2017 when it was announced during an earnings call by Disney CEO Bob Iger, saw the media behemoth begin to pull its films from Netflix in a bid to use fare like Marvel features to incentivize potential subscribers to the service.

 Make no mistake, Disney+ is the company's biggest bet yet.
-The service — designed as a competitor to Netflix — will be a home to Disney's massive animated feature library as well as assets from Lucasfilm (Star Wars), Pixar and Marvel, including new scripted offerings from the latter two companies.
+The service — designed as a competitor to Netflix with a monthly price of $6.99 — will be a home to Disney's massive animated feature library as well as assets from Lucasfilm (Star Wars), Pixar and Marvel, including new scripted offerings from the latter two companies.

 Disney+ will be a separate service from its majority stake in Hulu and sports-themed ESPN+.
 While viewers will have to pay for each of the three services, they will all exist on the same platform — meaning subscribers can use the same password and credit card for each and all.

 As Disney continues to reveal plans for the streaming service, here's a guide to keep track of who's running the show and all of the original series earmarked for Disney+.

 Kevin Mayer serves as chairman of the Disney direct-to-consumer and international.
 He was given oversight of the platform in March 2018 after serving as Disney's chief strategy officer.
 He reports to Iger.

 Ricky Strauss serves as president of content and marketing at Disney+.
 He is charged with developing the platform's strategic content vision and has greenlight power for TV and movies.
 Strauss previously served as president of film marketing for Disney.
 He reports to Mayer.